 Uptown Near the Wilson ‘L’ Stop

-Baker & Nosh is tucked inside an historic building in Uptown.
-Peek inside the open kitchen and watch the daily breads and pastries come out of the ovens piping hot!
+Baker & Nosh is tucked inside a historic building in Uptown.
+Peek inside the open kitchen and watch the daily bread and pastries come out of the ovens piping hot!
 It smells so great in this place.
 In fact, this spot made my list of 24 Coolest Chicago Coffee Spots.